≪ Go to our review of Long Underwear - Men's

 The Rho AR is best used as a first layer in cold and frigid weather during periods of limited physical activity.
 We prefer not to break into a sweat when in cold conditions with this model.
 It also serves as an excellent second layer over performance t-shirts and other base layers.

-This contender was the most expensive model we selected for this review, costing $145.
+This contender is very pricey, costing $145.
 While it performed very strongly in multiple categories, we found it hard to justify spending so much on a product that didn't provide all-around performance, nor truly specialize in any use.
-The Editors' Choice SmartWool Merino 250 performs better overall, and costs a full $45 less.
-For only $60, you can take home the Best Buy winner, The North Face Warm, which scores well across the board.

 — Ross Robinson